 Audio intro: First Aid Kit, "New Year’s Eve"

 Audio outro: Death Cab for Cutie, "The New Year"

 Link to Craig Calcaterra on the Hall of Fame

 Link to Jeff Passan on Hall of Fame voting

-Link to list of three-pitch innings
+Link to list of minor league free agents

 iTunes Feed (Please rate and review us!)